apsys2024/apsys2024/content/sponsor-benefits-guide/index.md

   - Poster board behind the desk (up to 2 for platinum sponsor, up to 1 for gold sponsor)
   - Power supply
 - Please place items (e.g. banners, goods) only on the desk and the area behind of the desk
-- If you plan to use power supply and poster board, please notify the sponsor chair by **Aug.
-30 JST**.
+- If you plan to use power supply and poster board, please notify the sponsor chair by **Aug 30 JST**.
 - On the first day, you can start arrange the booth since 8 a.m.

 ## Company collateral material